 You usually have to meet specific requirements to get your hands on an introductory offer on a credit card.
 These conditions vary but usually include the following:

-Before you apply for a card with an introductory offer, make sure you fully understand these terms and conditions to ensure you can get the full value from the offer.
+Before you apply for a card, make sure you fully understand these terms and conditions to ensure you can get the full value from the offer.

 What types of intro rewards deals are out there?

 - Lump sum of points/cashback.
 Get a lump sum either on sign-up or after a specified period.
 A minimum spend requirement will usually apply.